Skip to main content

 Man passing the streets

-Since the technology is getting better and better, the list of disadvantages is shorter by each year.
+Since the technology is getting better and better, the list of disadvantages is shorter each year.

-Yes, but only to some extend.
-Even the best ANC headphones are most effective at reducing lower frequencies, while struggle with higher ones.
+Noise-cancelling headphones only block lower and midrange frequencies.
+Even the best ANC headphones are struggling with higher frequencies.
 Only some high-end models can successfully tackle noises like human speech, and even they can’t do a perfectly good job.

-On the other hand, it’s much easier to sleep with earplugs.
-Moreso, they are still the best solution for hearing protection (operating with loud machines or visiting concerts).
+Noise-cancelling headphones are better than earplugs because earplugs don’t reduce lower frequencies.
+On the other hand, it’s much easier to sleep with earplugs, and they are still the best solution for hearing protection (operating with loud machines or visiting concerts).

 Active noise cancellation poses no harm to you or to your hearing.
 It actually helps protect your hearing and, by eliminating surrounding sounds, helps you to concentrate and be more productive.